jordieres/AFERNANDEZ_ms_2024/InfluxDBms/README.md

 - **`orden.sh`**:
   A script file with instructions to install additional dependencies required to interact with InfluxDB.

-- **`config_db.yaml`**:
-  Configuration file containing the credentials and parameters required to connect to the InfluxDB database.

 - **`setup.py`**:
   Allows packaging and potential distribution of the module as a Python package.